 Buying nappies / diapers in Japan: our experience

 During our first trip, I simply purchased a large pack of nappies when I spotted them in a drugstore in Nara.
 We ended up having some left and I never really gave it much thought.

 When packing for our second trip we cut down on a lot of things including nappies, only taking enough to get through the first few days.
 We assumed we would find them as easily.
 Our accommodation in Osaka was in a business district and we could not find nappies anywhere.
 None of the nearby convenient stores had any and the closest drugstore was rather small and mainly stocked make-up items.

-Later in Tokyo, I spotted nappies in the Family Mart near our airbnb apartment.
-So finding nappies was a bit hit and miss which is why I wrote this post, hopefully it helps you!
+Later in Tokyo, I spotted nappies in the Family Mart near our Airbnb apartment.
+So finding nappies in Japan was a bit hit and miss which is why I wrote this post, hopefully it helps you!

 The key is being in the right area, don’t expect to find baby products in the middle of business districts, the stores in these areas tend to target office workers.
 You may need to walk or get a short train ride into a more residential area.

 Where to buy baby products in Japan

 - Convenience stores: nappies can be found in some convenience stores in small packages.